decred/dcrdocs/docs/getting-started/install-guide.md

 ---

+There are five methods for downloading and installing the Decred software.

+* [The Windows Installer](#paymetheus) (.msi) - This only works for installing Paymetheus on Windows machines.
+* [dcrinstall](#dcrinstall) - A cross-platform, automatic installer/updater for the command-line applications (`dcrd`, `dcrwallet`, and `dcrctl`).
+* [Decrediton](#decrediton) - For installing decrediton on Linux or Mac.
+* Manually installing and setting up the precompiled [binary releases](#binary-releases) for the cross-platform command-line applications.
+* Compiling from source.

-There are four methods for downloading and installing the Decred software.
-One is via dcrinstall (cross-platform), one is via the Windows Installer (Windows only of course, and the only way to get Paymetheus as of v0.8.2), another is via the precompiled binary releases (cross-platform), and the other is building the software yourself (cross-platform).
-The first three methods will be covered here and the fourth may be added at a later date.
+The first four methods will be covered here and the fourth may be added at a later date.

 ---